ansys/pyansys-math/doc/source/examples/solve_sparse_matrix/solve_sparse_matrix.rst

 First, run a MAPDL solve to create a .full file
 We use a model from the official verification manual.

-After a solve command, the full contains the assemblied stiffness matrix, mass matrix, and the load vector.
+After a solve command, the full contains the assembled stiffness matrix, mass matrix, and the load vector.